-- Training to strengthen LIASA's culture, values and purpose. - Recycling the entire team through training sessions that cover the Code of Ethics, Anti-Corruption Policy, Privacy and Information Security Policy, Compliance Program, and IN DIOO6's efforts to raise awareness, prevent and fight against harassment and discrimination. - Resumption of the Leadership Development program. - Programs on inclusion and diversity.
+- Training to strengthen LIASA's culture, values and purpose. - Recycling the entire team through training sessions that cover the Code of Ethics, Anti-Corruption Policy, Privacy and Information Security Policy, Compliance Program, and IN Dloo6's efforts to raise awareness, prevent and fight against harassment and discrimination.

-With a focus on improving the skills of Pirapora workers, the company partnered with SENAI to offer the Metallurgy Technician training program, with LIASA subsidizing 80% of the cost.
-Currently, 32 employees are enrolled in the course that commenced in August 2022 and is slated to conclude in April 2024.
+With a focus on improving the skills of Pirapora workers, LIASA partnered with Senai to offer the Metallurgy Technician training program, with LIASA subsidizing 80% of the cost.
+Currently, 32 employees are enrolled in the course that commenced in August 2022 and is slated to conclude in April